djnatronic/ProgressiveBudget/README.md

 ## Author: Nathan Bowdish
 ## Email:  djnatronic@gmail.com

-This app will allow you to check the weather of any city in the world<br/>
+This app will allow you to create a budget and save it locally if you are offline.<br/>

 ### Technologies Used
 Javascript<br/>